sam-k0/x86-Injector/README.md

 # x86-Injector
 A x86 DLL Injector with GUI.
 Because GUI is nice.

+Functionality:
+- Select file from dialog
+- Iterates all windows in one click
+- Copy the window title of any window
+- Allows minimizing the window to the system tray area

 Credits to:
 Hobbl - Max Win Api 2 (Used for GUI and Window management)